One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Derivations and Proofs

 Thus, conditional on $t_{1}$, the rejection probability is given by

 where

-Since $t_{1}\sim\mathcal{N}(\lambda, 1)$, the rejection probability conditional on $t_{1}\geq c$ is therefore given by
+Since $t_{1}\sim\mathcal{N}(E[t_{1}], 1)$, the rejection probability conditional on $t_{1}\geq c$ is therefore given by

 The unconditional rejection probability $R_{W}$ obtains by setting $c=-\infty$.
 The rejection probability conditional on sign screening, $R^{c}_{W}$, obtains by setting $c=0$.
-The coverage contours in \Cref{fig:wald_unconditional,fig:wald_conditional} evaluate the above expression as a function of $(\rho,\lambda)$ by numerical integration.
+The rejection contours in \Cref{fig:wald} evaluate the above expression as a function of $(\rho, E[t_{1}])$ by numerical integration.